 Vertical pianos are available in four different types:

 - The spinet is the smallest and ideal for those living with limited space.
 It stands at around 36 to 38 inches with a width of about 38 inches.
 It has less power due to its size.

-- The console is a little larger than the spinet and has a height of about 40 to 43 inches and is approximately 58 inches wide.
+- The console is a little larger than the spinet, has about 40 to 43 inches, and is approximately 58 inches wide.

 - The studio is around 45 to 48 inches in height and about 58 inches in width.
 You'll find these pianos in schools as well as some churches.
 You're going to get a better sound from this model because of its larger soundboard and longer strings.

 - The upright has a range of 50 to 60 inches in height with a width of approximately 58 inches.
-The upright has a very good tone and puts out more power.
+The upright has an excellent tone and puts out more power.